mhwalker/mhwalker.github.io/_posts/2020-04-14-view-from-bottom.md

 When questions are asked first-come, first-served, there can be a lot more variance in the usefulness of the questions, as the askers are only representing their own interests.
 Also, having to ask your question in person selects for certain personality types, limiting access for less vocal team members.

-Answering questions, of course, is a key component to any good Q&A session and major window that employees have in seeing how management think, both in general and about specific issues.
+Answering questions, of course, is a key component to any good Q&A session and a major window that employees have in seeing how management thinks, both in general and about specific issues.

 Generally, people like concise, no-bullshit answers.
 Getting through lots of questions with clear answers is definitely preferable to only getting through a few questions, but adding lots of explanation.
 Explanations only add value if they contain new information.